natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-8E(FN)%20(France).md

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->
 To replace the aging Sud-Est Aquilon, a variant of the Sea Venom, France was looking for a new aircraft that could serve aboard the new French carrier vessels.
 After many failed designs were submitted by the native French air industry, the French Navy looked towards foreign aircraft for a replacement.
 The Vought F-8 Crusader was selected and an order of 40 single F-8E and six TF-8E (two-seaters) was placed.
 Unfortunately, the two-seat variant of the Crusader never came to fruition and the order was changed to 42 single-seat F-8Es.
-The French F-8E would later be designated the F-8E (FN), the “FN” signifying the French Navy.
+The French F-8E would later be designated the F-8E (FN), the "FN" signifying the French Navy.

 The first deliveries of the French Crusaders began in the mid-1960s and were sent to two squadrons, Flotille 12F and Flotille 14F.
 The F-8E (FN) had the standard armament of four 20-mm cannons mounted in the nose and the ability to utilize AIM-9B Sidewinders.
 In addition, the F-8E (FN) was modified to launch and carry both the infrared and radar variants of the Matra 530 missile.
 There was also an upgrade program in the early 1990s that introduced IFF, ILS, a radar altimeter, and more.
 It took roughly three years for the program to be completed.
 In 2000, the F-8E (FN) was finally replaced by the Dassault Rafale.

 == Media ==